Society

 The Shimamura Group cultivates talented personnel from among M-positioned employees (as specified by the Shimamura Group) as store managers.
 Currently, approximately 70% of our store managers have come from this system.
 It is also possible to attempt promotion to a block manager and other positions with higher authority than a store manager.
 This is a system that balances ease-of-work and growth of the employees themselves.
 Motivation to work rises by having a target of promotion to a store manager.
 This also leads to the growth of the company in addition to improving the abilities of each employee.We are proactively promoting M-positioned employees to store managers.

 Accordingly, we have also developed a support structure for employees aiming to become a store manager.
 Examples of this include the briefing sessions to share the experiences of role model employees and an educational curriculum to train candidates to become a store manager to reduce anxiety about promotion to a store manager.
-Moreover, we are running an information campaign on career advancement using posters and the in-house newsletter to draw out a desire to aim to become a store manager.
+Also, starting from FY2025, we began holding online "career design discussions" for part-time employees, and by conducting multifaceted educational activities in conjunction with posters and the in-house newsletter, we are encouraging employees to take on the challenge of being promoted to store manager.

 Shimamura Women's empowerment Curriculum